-ANALYSIS &
+ANALYSIS & CONCLUSION:

-CONCLUSION: In the face of state and national economic trends, our community's fiscal challenges have been great, but not insurmountable.
+In the face of state and national economic trends, our community's fiscal challenges have been great, but not insurmountable.
 City employees were willing to assist during these challenging times through deferral of scheduled wage and benefit changes, and through implementation of less costly second tier retirement plans for new employees.

-The modification from a "private" Anthem Blue Cross health plan, to the large pooled CalPERS health plan will help control escalating health care costs in coming years.
-The switch in plans is partially responsible for the projected operating surplus in FY 2014/15.
+The modification from a "private" Anthem Blue Cross health plan, to the large pooled CalPERS health plan is expected to help control escalating health care costs in coming years.
+The switch in plans is already partially responsible for the operating surplus posted for FY 2014/15.

-The City Council has recognized the extended wage change deferrals as one of the reasons the City has been successful in its recovery.
-And, as the Paso Robles economy is now showing signs of trending stability, and some restoration of City services is being implemented, Council has authorized negotiation of modest salary adjustments for those employees.
+The City Council has recognized extended wage change deferrals as one of the reasons the City has been progressing in its recovery.
+And, as the Paso Robles economy is now showing signs of trending stability, and some restoration of City services is being implemented, Council has authorized negotiation of modest salary adjustments for employees.